abap2UI5/docs/docs/get_started/introduction.md

 ##### Key Features
 This project offers a pure ABAP approach for developing UI5 apps - entirely without JavaScript, OData or RAP.
 Just like in the past, when a few lines of ABAP were enough to display input forms and tables using Selection Screens & ALVs.
 Designed with a minimal system footprint, it works in both on-premise and cloud environments.
 Developing purely in ABAP (no JavaScript, DDL, EML or Customizing)

+##### Compatibility
+Runs on all ABAP releases (from NW 7.02 to ABAP Cloud). every system fro 702 to cloud releases is compative to abap2UI5. in on premise landscapes it can be used with S/4 Private Cloud or On-Premise, R/3 NetWeaver AS ABAP 7.50 or higher, R/3 NetWeaver AS ABAP 7.02 to 7.42  and in cloud envornments with BTP ABAP Environment, S/4 Public Cloud

 ##### Installation
 Install via abapGit, no additional app deployment required.
 Implement a single interface to create a standalone UI5 application.
 Uses a simple HTTP handler (no BSP, OData, CDS or RAP)
-Runs on all ABAP releases (from NW 7.02 to ABAP Cloud):
-* BTP ABAP Environment (ABAP for Cloud)
-* S/4 Public Cloud (ABAP for Cloud)
-* S/4 Private Cloud or On-Premise (ABAP for Cloud, Standard ABAP)
-* R/3 NetWeaver AS ABAP 7.50 or higher (Standard ABAP)
-* R/3 NetWeaver AS ABAP 7.02 to 7.42: Use the [downported repositories](https://github.com/abap2UI5-downports)

 ##### Development
 Every abap2UI5 app is just an implentation of a single method of an interface.